Back

 Reversing Type 2 Diabetes

-Newcastle University's findings are benefiting people across the globe.
+Newcastle University's research into Type 2 diabetes is benefiting people across the globe.

 The World Health Organization has a globally agreed target to halt the rise in diabetes and obesity by 2025.
 About 422 million people worldwide have diabetes, with the majority living in low-and middle-income countries.
 1.6 million deaths are directly attributed to diabetes each year.